seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 # edit Dockerfile
 {% endhighlight %}

-- After your Dockerfile is ready you can now build a new imag.
-Just execute the following command where the Dockerfile is located.
+- When you are satisfied with your Dockerfile you can now build your first image.
+Just execute the following command in your image directory.
 Every time your Dockerfile has been changed, re-run the `build` command.
 {% highlight bash %}
 docker build --no-cache=false -t hadoop-image .
 docker run -i -t -p 50030:50030  hadoop-image